Family Law Document Library

 The Income and Expense Declaration is required as part of the Preliminary and Final declarations of disclosure.
 It is also required whenever you or the other party are requesting money or challenging a request for money.
 It must be filled out accurately, completely, and include required documents.
 You must also update this form if more than 90 days have passed since you last served one, unless there have been no changes to your income and expenses.

 The Declaration Regarding Service of Declaration of Disclosure must be filed with the court and served on the other party.
-This tells the court that you have exchanged the Income and Expense Declaration and either the Schedule of Assets and Debts or Property Declaration as part of your Preliminary or Final declaration of disclosure.
+This tells the court that you have exchanged the Income and Expense Declaration and either the Schedule of Assets and Debts or Property Declaration, and all required documents and statements, as part of your Preliminary or Final declaration of disclosure.

 Request for Court Orders:

 The Request for Order asks the court to make decisions about certain issues in your case.
-Once this is filed, the court will use it to set the date and time of your hearing.
+Once this is filed, the court will use it to set a date and time of your hearing.
 It must be served on the other side once you get your hearing information.
+You must serve them no less than 16 COURT days before the hearing.

-If you are requesting spousal support, it is a good idea (and mandatory for some courtrooms) to include this form with your Request for Order for spousal support.
+If you are requesting spousal support, it is a good idea (and mandatory for some courtrooms) to include the Spousal or Domestic Partner Support Declaration Attachment form with your Request for Order for spousal/partner support.
 You can also use this form when you are responding to a request for support.
-It may also be attached to the Declaration for Default or Uncontested Judgment.
 It covers the factors the judge will use to determine whether and how much support is granted.

-If you are requesting attorney fees and costs in your case, this form is used tell the court why the request should be granted or denied.
-It is always attached to the Request for Attorney Fees and Costs or to the Responsive Declaration.
+If you are requesting attorney fees and costs in your case, these forms are used to make the request and tell the court why the request should be granted or denied.

 Serving The Other Party:

 Once you have filled out your forms or pleadings, you must serve the other party.
-The two most common ways to serve another party is by having someone drop your packet in the mail or by having someone hand it directly to the other party (personal service).
-You may also be able to serve your documents by fax or email (electronic service).
+The two most common ways to serve another party is by having someone drop your packet in the mail (mail service) or by having someone hand it directly to the other party (personal service).
+You may also be able to serve your documents by fax or email (electronic service) if the other party is consents, or is the lawyer representing the other party.
+The person who served the documents must sign the Proof of Service.
+It cannot be you.
 You must file proof with the court that your form or pleading was served.

 Finishing up:

-Your divorce case will come to an end.
+Your family law case will eventually come to an end.
 All cases end in a judgment, whether it is through the court, agreement, or it is by default or uncontested.

 If you case was resolved by default, was uncontested, or you reached an agreement, you must file the Declaration for Default or Uncontested Dissolution or Legal Separation.